bpoweski/athena-tools/README.md

 A set of tools to accomplish the following:

-* CLI ORC file encoding
+* Creationg of Apache ORC files
-* ORC schema inference
+* Inferring a schema from JSON
-* Lambda function that will encode S3 objects as Lambda from an S3 notification.
+* A Lambda function that will encode S3 objects as ORC via S3 notification.
+* Simple Athena SQL execution from the command line

 ## ORC Encoding via AWS Lambda